 Now let us talk about 3 wheels.
 Since we have already established that 4 small wheels in inline skates (which is how they usually come) is ideal for beginners, it is time to compare it to 3!

-The reason why I love 3 wheels on an inline skate is it makes possible the inclusion of big wheels but in the same wheelbase/ frame.
+The reason why I love 3 wheels on an inline skate because it makes possible the inclusion of big wheels but in the same wheelbase/ frame.

 In other words, you get bigger wheels (and all its benefits) without having a longer skate (and without all its downsides)